Download Bio →

 Serena Connelly is an occasional Private Chef.
 Here, she is cooking with Chef Christian Mittermeier, at the Electrolux and AEG headquarters in Stockholm, Sweden, where the two Chefs demonstrated the brand's latest appliances for marketers.

 Thank you for taking the time to read this far.
-I believe that Diversity is useless without Inclusion.
-It’s crucial to hear diverse perspectives at any table where we’ve gathered to innovate.
-Please consider hiring diverse talent—which is proven to be a driver of innovation.
+I believe that diversity is useless without inclusion.
+It’s crucial to hear diverse perspectives at any table where we gather to innovate.
+Please consider hiring diverse talent—which is proven to drive innovation.

 Here are some of the resources I use when hiring: